jonnonz1/nz-statute-book/acts/public/1956/health-act-1956.md

 ### 69ZZZE Relationship between this Part and other enactments
 This Part does not apply to any water—
-  (a) supplied for food preparation use that is regulated under the Food Act 2014; or (b) that is subject to regulations or specifications made or issued under the Animal Products Act 1999 or the Wine Act 2003.
+  (a) supplied for food preparation use that is regulated under the Food Act 2014; or (b) that is subject to regulations or notices made or issued under the Animal Products Act 1999 or the Wine Act 2003.

 ## Part 3 — Infectious and notifiable diseases